libdither/libdither/research/applications/dither-coin.md

    - There will be SDKs so that Dither Coin can be built into other applications.
  - Ease of Purchase
    - A system for peer-to-peer purchase of Dither Coin using other assets will be created using Dither Chain.
 (Idea WIP)

+# Economics

+Some work needs to be done to counteract some of the negative sociological aspects of both new currencies and capitalism in general, namely enterprises that do not reasonably factor negative externalities into the price (land use, pollution, exploitative practices, etc.), and potentially harmful concentrations of economic power.